mygeone/T2-SistDits/README.md

 # T2-SistDits
-## An simple stream data implementation using Kafka
+## A simple stream data implementation using Kafka

 # Guide
 First, clone this respository: